Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

     For example, you could name a plan to back up transaction logs **TfsTransactionLogBackup**.

-7. Choose **Single schedule for the entire plan or no schedule**, and then choose **Change**.
+7. Select **Single schedule for the entire plan or no schedule**, and then select **Change**.

 8. Under **Frequency** and **Daily Frequency**, specify options for your plan.

     Under **Duration**, leave the default value, **No end date**.

-9. Choose **OK**, and then choose **Next**.
+9. Select **OK**, and then select **Next**.

-10. On the **Select Maintenance Tasks** page, select the **Execute SQL Server Agent Job** and **Back up Database (Transaction Log)** check boxes, and then choose **Next**.
+10. On the **Select Maintenance Tasks** page, select the **Execute SQL Server Agent Job** and **Back up Database (Transaction Log)** check boxes, and then select **Next**.

-11. On the **Select Maintenance Task Order** page, change the order so that the Agent job runs before the transaction-log backup, and then choose **Next**.
+11. On the **Select Maintenance Task Order** page, change the order so that the Agent job runs before the transaction-log backup, and then select **Next**.

-    For more information about this dialog box, choose the **F1** key.
-Also, search for **Maintenance Plan Wizard** on the following page of the Microsoft website: [SQL Server Books Online](http://go.microsoft.com/fwlink/?LinkId=160990).
+    For more information about this dialog box, press **F1**, and also see [Maintenance Plan Wizard](/sql/relational-databases/maintenance-plans/use-the-maintenance-plan-wizard).

-12. On the **Define Execute SQL Server Agent Job Task** page, select the check box for the scheduled job that you created for table marking, and then choose **Next**.
+12. On the **Define Execute SQL Server Agent Job Task** page, select the check box for the scheduled job that you created for table marking, and then select **Next**.

-13. On the **Define Back Up Database (Transaction Log) Task** page, choose the down arrow, choose **All Databases**, and then choose **OK**.
+13. On the **Define Back Up Database (Transaction Log) Task** page, select the down arrow, select **All Databases**, and then select **OK**.

-14. Specify the backup options for saving the files to disk or tape as appropriate for your deployment and resources, and then choose **Next**.
+14. Specify the backup options for saving the files to disk or tape as appropriate for your deployment and resources, and then select **Next**.

-15. On the **Select Report Options** page, specify report distribution options, and then choose **Next** two times.
+15. On the **Select Report Options** page, specify report distribution options, and then select **Next** two times.

-16. On the **Complete the Wizard** page, choose **Finish**.
+16. On the **Complete the Wizard** page, select **Finish**.

-    SQL Server creates the maintenance plan and backs up the transaction logs for the databases that you specified based on the frequency that you specified.
+    SQL Server creates the maintenance plan and backs up the transaction logs for the specified databases based on the selected frequency.

 <a name="backup-encryption-key-for-reporting"></a>

-## Back up the encryption key for reporting services
+## Back up the encryption key for Reporting Services

 You must back up the encryption key for Reporting Services as part of backing up your system.
 Without this encryption key, you will not be able to restore the reporting data.
-For a single-server deployment of TFS, you can back up the encryption key for SQL Server Reporting Services by using the Reporting Services Configuration tool.
+For a single-server deployment of Azure DevOps Server, you can back up the encryption key for SQL Server Reporting Services by using the Reporting Services Configuration tool.
 You could also choose to use the **RSKEYMGMT** command-line tool, but the configuration tool is simpler.
-For more information about **RSKEYMGMT**, see the following page on the Microsoft website: [RSKEYMGMT Utility](http://go.microsoft.com/fwlink/?LinkId=160686).
+For more information, see [RSKEYMGMT utility](/sql/reporting-services/tools/rskeymgmt-utility-ssrs).

 1. On the server that is running Reporting Services, open **Reporting Services Configuration Manager**.

     The **Report Server Installation Instance Selection** dialog box opens.

-2. Specify the name of the data-tier server and the database instance, and then choose **Connect**.
+2. Specify the name of the data-tier server and the database instance, and then select **Connect**.

-3. In the navigation bar on the left side, choose **Encryption Keys**, and then choose **Backup**.
+3. In the navigation bar on the left side, select **Encryption Keys**, and then select **Backup**.

     The **Encryption Key Information** dialog box opens.